zack314/VibeVoice/README.md

 **A:** Our training data **doesn't contain any music data**.
 The ability to sing is an emergent capability of the model (which is why it might sound off-key, even on a famous song like 'See You Again').
 (The 7B model is more likely to exhibit this than the 1.5B).

 #### Q5: Some Chinese pronunciation errors.
 **A:** The volume of Chinese data in our training set is significantly smaller than the English data.
-Additionally, certain special characters in Chinese may lead to pronunciation problems.
+Additionally, certain special characters (e.g., Chinese quotation marks) may occasionally cause pronunciation issues.

 ## Risks and limitations